euwbah/hid-info-sender/README.md

   - Restart computer to check that the task runs upon log in.
 - After testing, "Disable all tasks history".

+**Note**: To stop/restart the Python script, open Task Manager, search for 'py.exe', right click and select 'End task'.
+Ending the task from Task Scheduler doesn't work.

 If there's an easier way to do this, please let me know.
 Things I have tried and didn't work:

 - The "Run even when user is not logged on" trick to run a powershell script in the background does not allow access to external monitor brightness control (security reasons)